oguru/DnD-AI/Session/10 - Verbobonc Return.md

 2. Cough up a Potion of Healing (Superior)
 3. Cough up a Rare consumable item
 4. Cough up a Very Rare consumable item
-5. Cough up a Legendary consumable item (<L9)
+5. Cough up a random Legendary consumable item (<L9 Roll d8 and choose spell/potion)
-6. Cough up a random Legendary consumable item (Roll d8 and choose spell/potion)
+6. Cough up a Legendary consumable item (roll level, then choose from a list of options)

 Old Garrick continues, "And for the victuals, our finest cooks have prepared: